a-slide/pycoSnake/CONTRIBUTING.md

 ### Propose an idea 💡

-Have an idea for a new `NanoSnake` feature?
+Have an idea for a new `pycoSnake` feature?
 Take a look at the [issue list][issues] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue on GitHub][new_issue].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.